jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 If they have a question, the heavy weight trained user knows where to look for the answer, and it’s not to our support email.

+---

+## video SEO function in the Product

+I want to tell you a quick story about our product and support.

+At Wistia, our Video SEO feature is one of the big differentiators for us and we draw lots of new customers because of it.

+Now that’s awesome, but it’s also one of our most confusing features, because it requires the user to do a bunch of work and there are several moving parts involved.

+At one point, we were receiving ten to twenty emails a day with folks who were confused by the Video SEO feature, or had missed a step and now it wasn’t working.

+I'm sure I don't have to tell this crowd - when your product isn't working as the customer expects, it's a very serious problem.

+## Video in sidebar

+So in about 20 minutes, Chris and I shot a video outlining the required Video SEO feature steps.

+The script was based on the emails we were already sending, so it didn't take that long to whip it together.

+When it was ready, we added it to the Video SEO tool page inside customer accounts with a post-roll call-to-action to read more in our documentation.

+Overnight, those emails disappeared.
+I'm not exaggerating or kidding when I say they went to zero.

+## Stats for Video SEO

+This is what the stats looked like for that video after a few weeks.
+It was definitely getting some watches - and almost 30 hours of video were watched.

+That's 30 hours of help and hand-holding we didn't have to provide.

+---